ihatenodejs/edge/README.md

 In the last part of the command, replace `open-webui` with your container name if it is different.

-Check our Updating Guide available in our [Open WebUI Documentation](https://docs.openwebui.com/getting-started/updating).
+Check the Updating Guide available on the [Open WebUI Documentation](https://docs.openwebui.com/getting-started/updating).

 ### Using the Dev Branch 🌙